 What does study abroad insurance cover?The insurance covers possible situations applicable to study abroad that are rarely covered by standard U.S.-based health insurance, such as emergency medical, environmental disaster, or civil disturbance evacuation.
 Familiarize yourself with the Loyola CISI brochure for details on the insurance plan.

-How do I enroll in study abroad insurance?Complete your Loyola Study Abroad application, get accepted, confirm your acceptance, then prior to departure, the Office of International Programs will enroll you in the policy automatically.
+How do I enroll in study abroad insurance?Complete your Loyola Study Abroad application, get accepted, confirm your acceptance, then prior to departure, the Office of International Programs will get you enrolled in the policy automatically.

 How do I get my study abroad insurance card?You'll receive your study abroad insurance card and policy details in your @luc.edu email at least one week prior to the start of your program.
 Be on the lookout for a message from the email domain @culturalinsurance.com.
 If you require evidence of CISI insurance coverage prior to one week before your program for visa purposes, please email email@example.com.

-How much does study abroad insurance cost?The study abroad insurance costs $300 for a semester and $175 for the summer.
-If you're studying abroad at the LVC, JFRC, an exchange, or a provider program, the charge will appear on your Loyola Bursar account.
+How much does study abroad insurance cost?The study abroad insurance costs $300 for a semester, $175 for the summer, and $50 for January term.
+If you're studying abroad at the LVC, JFRC, an exchange, or an affiliate program, the charge will appear on your Loyola Bursar account.
 If you're studying abroad on a faculty-led program, the study abroad insurance cost is usually included in your faculty-led program fee.

 What do I do after I receive my insurance card?